C-Glick/CUDA_MR_Optical_Tracking/readme.md

 # Course Project: 3D Object Camera Tracking in VR / MR Headsets

+This application demonstrates uses of CUDA to augment Aruco marker tracking for mixed reality applications.

 Simplification:
 - track an aruco tag in camera space and transform to world space using head pose
 - get raw image from cameras, pass onto GPU to do the warp